-No blank checks: Don’t sign a check until after you’ve filled in the name of the payee and the amount.
-If you’re not sure who to make the check payable or how much something costs, just bring a pen—it’s much less risky than giving somebody unlimited access to your checking account.
+- No blank checks: Don’t sign a check until after you’ve filled in the name of the payee and the amount.
+If you’re not sure whom to make the check payable to or how much something costs, just bring a pen—it’s much less risky than giving somebody unlimited access to your checking account.

-Carbon copies: If you want a paper record of every check you write, get checkbooks with carbon copies.
+- Carbon copies: If you want a paper record of every check you write, get checkbooks with carbon copies.
 Those checkbooks feature a thin sheet containing a copy of every check you write.
 As a result, you can quickly identify where your money went and exactly what you wrote on every check.
-You can also look up checks online, but some banks only provide free images for a month or two.
-Your carbon copies can stay around for years if you want to keep them that long.

-Write fewer checks: Checks aren’t exactly risky, but there are safer ways to pay for things.
-When you make electronic payments, there’s no paper to get lost, stolen, or peeked at by thieves.
+- Write fewer checks: Checks aren’t exactly risky, but there are safer ways to pay for things.
+When you make electronic payments, there’s no paper to get lost or stolen.
 Most checks get converted to an electronic payment anyway, so you’re not avoiding technology by using checks.
-Electronic payments are typically easier to track because they’re already in a searchable format with a date stamp and the name of the payee.
-Use tools like online bill payment for your recurring expenses, and use a credit or debit card (preferably a credit card) for everyday spending.
-Need to send money to friends and family?
-You can do that too—often for free.
+Electronic payments are typically easier to track, because they’re already in a searchable format with a timestamp and the name of the payee.
+Use tools like online bill payment for your recurring expenses, and use a credit or debit card for everyday spending.

 You can write a check to yourself and then deposit it in an ATM, at a bank branch, or through your mobile banking app.
 Use the same process outlined above, and put your name in the "Pay to the Order of" area of the check.
 You will need to endorse the back of the check when you deposit it.